caspersg/last-motion.nvim/README.md

             prev_func = vim.cmd.tabprevious,
         },

-        -- pending: for operator pending, it will wait until the following key is entered -- maybe it's only a special case for fFtT ?
+        -- use pending for operator pending keys, so it will wait until the following key is entered -- maybe it's only a special case for fFtT ?
         { next = "f", prev = "F", pending = true },
         { next = "t", prev = "T", pending = true },

         -- search has a few special cases
-        -- command: for commands that are a special case and don't need to create any keymaps { command = "/", next = "n", prev = "N" },
+        -- uses command for keys that are a special case that don't need to create new keymaps { command = "/", next = "n", prev = "N" },
         { command = "?", next = "n", prev = "N" },
         -- existing keys, but need to use a new implementation function to deal with starting a new search vs continuing a search